All Products

 Important

-1. Check whether the Hive database that you want to use exists.
+1. Check whether the target database already exists:

 hive -e "desc database tpcds_bin_partitioned_orc_$SF"